apinzone/apinzone.github.io/projects.md

 **The Relationship Between Relative Rest Index and Team Performance Across Competitive NFL Seasons**
 _Journal of Strength and Conditioning Research, 39(8):875-879, 2025_.
 [DOI](10.1519/JSC.0000000000005148)
 ➤ Assessed the influence of RRI on win percentage during all NFL seasons dating back to 1970.

-**Relative Rest Index Correlates to Winning Percentage in 2022 National Football League Season: A Preliminary Study**
-_International Journal of Strength and Conditioning, 5(1), 2025_.
-[DOI](https://doi.org/10.47206/ijsc.v5i1.403)
-➤ Developed a novel metric (RRI) to quantify rest mismatches and asess their influence on win percentage in recent NFL competition.